-Apparently, the SET DV spouse visa requirements for ILR as a victims of domestic violence are:
+Accordingly, the SET DV spouse visa requirements for ILR as a victims of domestic violence are that the applicant must:

 - be residing in the UK

-- an applicant needs to furnish a valid ILR application as a victim of domestic violence;
+- furnish a valid ILR application as a victim of domestic violence

-- the application must not fall for refusal under any of the grounds stated in Section S-LTR: Suitability-for leave to remain; and
+- not fall for refusal under any of the grounds stated in Section S-LTR: Suitability-for leave to remain

-- the applicant must meet all of the requirements of Section E-DVILR: Eligibility for ILR as a victim of domestic violence.
+- meet all of the requirements of Section E-DVILR: Eligibility for ILR as a victim of domestic violence

 - E-DVILR.1.2. the applicant must have been last granted a limited leave:

-- as a partner (other than a fiancé(e) or proposed civil partner) of a British Citizen or a person settled in the United Kingdom;
+- as a partner (other than a fiancé(e) or proposed civil partner) of a British Citizen or a person settled in the UK

 - to enable access to public funds pending application under DVILR; or